nbautsta/Chat-App/README.md

 MongoDB: A NoSQL database that stores user data and chat messages.

+React.js: an open-source JavaScript library for building reusable user interface components and efficiently updating the UI when data changes, widely used for building web applications with a large and active community.

 Tailwind CSS: A front-end framework for building responsive, mobile-first websites.

 ## Installation